openlayers/workshop/README.md

 ## Updating the workshop with a new release of OpenLayers

-To update the workshop with a new release of OpenLayers one needs to change the version number of the `openlayers` dependency in three places:
+To update the workshop with a new release of OpenLayers one needs to change the version number of the `openlayers` dependency in four places:

 * Top level `package.json`,
 * English workshop `src/en/package.json` and
 * French workshop `src/fr/package.json`
+* Portuguese workshop `src/pt/package.json`

 ## Creating a new release